SysPoe/train-wiki/docs/Train-Spotting/Best-Lines.md

 The Gympie North line generally features IMU100's/120's.

 ## Cleveland / Shorncliffe
-The Cleveland / Shorncliffe line has the second least amount of NGR's on it, after Beenleigh / Ferny Grove, most likely due to stabling reasons.
-However, it is still mostly NGR's.
+The Cleveland / Shorncliffe line has the second least amount of NGRs on it, after Beenleigh / Ferny Grove, most likely due to stabling reasons.
+However, it is still mostly NGRs.

 ## Post CRR